 Our goal in this class is to try to make sense of what often seems senseless: environmental policy in the United States and around the world.
-It’s never been easier to feel this way than in Spring 2018, with unprecedented change afoot in the White House and at the EPA.
+And with the recent signing of the Inflation Reduction Act–not to mention another calamitous summer–our course could not be more timely.

 In theory, desirable outcomes in this realm are straightforward: conserving natural resources while permitting some resource extraction; finding the right balance between environmental protection and the costs of such protection.
 In practice, reaching these outcomes is often unbearably challenging.
 In fact, it is tempting to throw up one’s hands and say: “In the 21st Century, it’s impossible to conserve and protect the environment!”